yfsun0920/DH110-2023Spring/Assignments/A03/README.md

 ## ✅ Step02: Target users

 ### What are the characteristics of users? (ex. demographics, preference, expertise, mainstream vs. extreme)
+- The targeted users have a wide age range, from young children to elderly family members, with varying fitness levels and abilities.
+They care about family members' well being and are willing to live a healthy lifestyle.
+They are looking for ways to encourage healthy habits and physical activity in their families, as well as to participate in fitness activities as a family.
+They would not need any particular level of expertise

 ### In which context (where, why, under which conditions) would the users do that activity?
+- There are several ways users can engage with family fitness.
+User will be able to access to health data and fitness goals of their family members anywhere using the phone.
+When they are with their family members, they can also do physical activities together at home or outdoor.

 ### What would the users usually do in order to complete that activity?
+- The goal of family fitness is to stay active and improve overall health.
+Families would plan fitness activities that align with their goals and preferences and engage in the fitness activities together.
+They would also track their progess and encourage each other to stay motivated.

 ## Step03: Pick an qualitative research method (or a combination/adaptation of methods)